seanmmcd/OWL-J/README.md

 # OWL-J
 Official Overwatch League rankings for both Atlantic, Pacific, and 2018 Overwatch World Cup Seasons.
+Due to offseason, no viable data to list team ranks with.

 # JSON PULLS FROM API
 Pulls all data on access from api.overwatch.com, builds json objects from this.
 Utilizes team ID to find proper icon, etc.